cakeng/HangulClock/README.md

 Although these teenagers are born and raised in Japan, they are **not** acknowledged as Japanese citizens in Japan, due to their ethnicity.

-Korea Global Intelligence ([국인](http://www.global-intelligence.co.kr)) is a group of Korean students who help teenagers who want to learn more about their ethnic origins.
+Korea Global Intelligence ([국인](http://www.global-intelligence.co.kr)) is a group of Korean students who help these teenagers who want to learn more about their ethnic origins.

 **I'm not personally a part of the 국인 group**, but I volunteered to put my electronic & coding skills to a good cause.